Christine Wells MSc,MBACP accredited BA PGCE

 'You cannot see yourself on your own’

-We may all benefit from a fresh perspective and extra support to help us through difficult stages in our lives.
-At times,things may seem hopeless; the past, present and the future bleak.
-We may feel beset and besieged by fears and doubts; the past may haunt us and we cannot see a way out.
-It may be difficult to appreciate how we are in the world and in our relationships; by looking at this in therapy, we can gain a richer understanding of ourselves and others.
+We may all benefit from a fresh perspective and extra support to help us through challenging times.
+Things may seem hopeless; the past, present and the future bleak.
+Beset by fears and doubts, the past may haunt us and we cannot see a way out.
+We may find it hard to gauge our place in the world and in our relationships.
+In therapy, we can gain a richer understanding of ourselves and others.

 I believe that people's earliest attachments can be important indicators in how they form relationships.
-Distress, anger, hurt and betrayal can be vividly re-lived over and over but may be safely worked on, resolved and defused in therapy.
+Distress, anger, hurt and betrayal can be endlessly and vividly re-lived but may be safely worked on, resolved and defused in therapy.
 By establishing a relationship of trust, which may have felt lost and all but destroyed, we can work on your issues together.

 I am also trained as a sensorimotor psychotherapist, working with complex trauma and dissociation.
 Such therapy seeks to repair the rifts between body, mind and feelings in a safe and carefully paced way.